 200 μl Volume:

-Yes, you can select 3 types of workflows on NeoPrep:
+Yes, you can select three types of workflows on the NeoPrep System:

 Fragment Analyzer does not show the blue dye peak in the trace due to dilution on that instrument.

 NeoPrep libraries are ready for cluster generation.
-If you have performed quantification as part of the NeoPrep run, see the suggested clustering recommendations on the Requirements & Compatibility support page for the appropriate library prep kit.
+If the NeoPrep run included quantification, see the suggested clustering recommendations on the support pages for your library prep kit.

 In general no, because data from a run can be saved locally.
 However, the following operations require an internet connection:

 Illumina recommends that you purchase and install an anti-virus software of your choice to protect the instrument control computer against viruses.
-For more information, see the NeoPrep Library Prep System Site Preparation Guide.
+For more information, see the NeoPrep System Site Preparation Guide.